 Chicago Metropolitan Agency for Planning (CMAP)

-ULI Chicago, a District Council of the Urban Land Institute, has more than 1,000 members in the Chicago land area.
-Organized in 1986, the district council celebrated 25 years in 2012.
+ABOUT: ULI Chicago (Chicago.uli.org), a District Council of the Urban Land Institute, has more than 1,000 members in the Chicago land area.
+Organized in 1986, the district council celebrates 25 years in 2012.
 The ULI Chicago Technical Assistance Panel program draws upon ULI member expertise to provide creative and practical solutions to land use challenges in communities across the Chicago region and beyond.
 ULI Chicago’s TAP program was started in 2002.

 The Urban Land Institute (uli.org) is a global nonprofit education and research institute supported by its members.
 Its mission is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.
 Established in 1936, the Institute has nearly 30,000 members representing all aspects of land use and development disciplines.
 Chicago Metropolitan Agency for Planning (cmap.illinois.gov) The Chicago Metropolitan Agency for Planning (CMAP) is the official regional planning organization for the northeastern Illinois counties of Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will.
 CMAP developed and now leads the implementation of GO TO 2040, metropolitan Chicago’s first comprehensive regional plan in more than 100 years.
 To address anticipated population growth of more than 2 million new residents, GO TO 2040 establishes coordinated strategies that help the region’s 284 communities address transportation, housing, economic development, open space, the environment, and other quality-of-life issues.
 CMAP is working with communities throughout the region to implement the plan through its Local Technical Assistance program (cmap.illinois.gov/lta).